Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 1) Add type hints to publicly exposed APIs in the client library.
 Type hints get shipped with our client libraries and provide benefit to our users.
    To ensure that type hints do get shipped in your library and can be checked by a static type checker, follow the steps per [PEP 561](https://mypy.readthedocs.io/en/stable/installed_packages.html#creating-pep-561-compatible-packages) below:

-       a) add an empty `py.typed` file to your package directory.
+    - add an empty `py.typed` file to your package directory.
 E.g. `.../sdk/azure-core/azure/core/py.typed`
-       b) include the `py.typed` file in the MANIFEST.in ([example](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/MANIFEST.in))
+    - include the `py.typed` file in the MANIFEST.in ([example](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/MANIFEST.in))

 2) Add type hints anywhere in the source code where unit tests are worth writing.
 Consider typing/mypy as "free" tests for your library so focusing typing on high density/important areas of the code helps in detecting bugs.